OldFORTRANdog/just-stuff/README.md

 Repository for random ideas, musings, etc.

 Me?
-I'm just and old FORTRAN dog trying to learn some new tricks.
+I'm just an old FORTRAN dog trying to learn some new tricks.
 Enjoying C++ on Arduino, playing with Python, and some VB.NET stuff.